 Trayci Tompkins trained in Theatre Crafts and Performing Arts before a well-loved career in media.
 But it was clay that became her passion, when she set up her first full time pottery studio in South Africa in 1995.

 2003 Trayci realises a talent in her then part time employer, Tim Dlamini, and mentors him in the art of clay sculpture, later creating a range of quirky ruler high figurines that are collectively known as ‘The Dlamini’.
 The studio projects soon grow to employ and train others in the production of creative ceramics for the home.

 2013 ZULU LULU cease production of the tableware ceramics, allowing Trayci to focus her attention on the vibrant ZULU LULU Art House..
 As gallery curator, she is tasked with curating and marketing the work of other South African fine artists, photographers, sculptors and ceramic artists, alongside her own.
-It is during this time that Trayci builds ZULU LULU into a recognisable brand.
+It is during this time that Trayci and Stuart build ZULU LULU into a recognisable brand.

-2018 Trayci and Stuart sell the ZULU LULU Trademark to Charles and Vanessa Cadman along with their flagship Gallery in the Midlands in order to focus time back onto her own art as well as further develop The Dlamini studio.
+2018 The Tompkins’ sell the ZULU LULU Trademark to Charles and Vanessa Cadman along with their flagship Gallery in the Midlands,, Allowing Trayci more studio time to create her individual art, as well as further develop The Dlamini Collection.

 2019 With her experience in retail marketing, artist promotion and brand building, Trayci writes regular Art related business blogs and articles.
-Working from her home studio in The Dargle, KZN, Trayci combines her love for hand building in clay with a new found passion for painting on canvas.
+Working from her home studio in The Dargle, KZN, Trayci combines her love for hand building in clay with a new found passion for Printing lino cut and Painting on canvas.